 The cost of housing is impacting on the availability of worker, the quality of life of workers, often pushing them further away from their place of work and increasing their travel costs, increasing emissions and congestion.
-OECD's illustrative modelling showed that improved housing supply would increase labour productivity growth by 0.5% a year5.
+OECD's illustrative modelling showed that improved housing supply would increase labour productivity growth by 0.5% a year.

 One consequence of unaffordable is housing is higher labour turnover and labour shortages.
 Businesses report finding it harder to retain and attract labour.
-Survey of Queenstown Chamber members for example6 show that workforce issues (finding workers and worker accommodation) are high on their priority list.
+Survey of Queenstown Chamber members for example show that workforce issues (finding workers and worker accommodation) are high on their priority list.
+This also affects public services, such as schools, health, police and local government.